uswakhan12/lab-mindai/README.md

 - Express `try/catch` per route with JSON `{ error, requestId?, details? }`.
 - Frontend: error boundaries / toast patterns depend on route implementation — see `router.tsx` and stage components for user-visible failures.
 - Model **429** handling with selective backoff parsing in `server.js` (`parse429SuggestedWaitMs`).
+- Stage 3 plan generation can fail when upstream API quota is exhausted (`429`) or model/retrieval services are unavailable; the UI then offers **Use mock plan anyway**.
+Expect roughly **7-8 seconds** before that fallback appears because Stage 3 first runs the loading sequence before surfacing the fallback path.

 ---